Laurel Raftery

 Research

 In the course of a lifetime, tissues and organs must maintain their function despite environmental insults, disease, and aging.
 They do so using many of the same genes and proteins that were used to build the tissue during embryonic development.
 Both development and repair processes are tightly controlled to obtain optimal function and prevent overgrowth.
 In both processes, cells constantly sense their environment to make decisions about their fate, for example deciding whether to divide, migrate or differentiate.
 Other cells in the tissue guide these decisions by producing signals that transmit information about the state of the tissue.
 The resultant combination of signals coordinates individual cell decisions across the tissue to build or maintain functional architecture.
-Our laboratory uses the fruit fly, Drosophila melanogaster, as an experimental model to investigate the genes and proteins that cells use to detect these signals and interpret them to select the appropriate fate for tissue function.
-Current projects in our lab focus on two general approaches to this problem.
+Dr. Raftery's laboratory uses the fruit fly, Drosophila melanogaster, as an experimental model to investigate the genes and proteins that cells use to detect these signals and interpret them to select the appropriate fate for tissue function.
+Current projects in their lab focus on two general approaches to this problem.

-First, we are investigating concerted migration of epithelial cells in the fly ovary.
+First, they are investigating concerted migration of epithelial cells in the fly ovary.
 Epithelial cells are tightly connected into an organized sheet, and are essential to the function of most organs in both flies and humans.
 Each fly egg is formed within a structure called a follicle, which includes both germ cells and a somatic epithelium of about 650 follicle cells.
 This epithelium develops together with the underlying oocyte to create a functional egg.
 In late oogenesis, neighboring regions of the epithelium undergo distinct migrations: either moving to cover the anterior end of the oocyte or leave the epithelium to cover the apical surface of adjacent follicle cells.
-To investigate the mechanisms that direct these migrations, we use are variety of techniques to examine genetically manipulated follicle cells, including time-lapse micro-imaging of cultured egg chambers.
-Our goal is to understand how cell-cell communication mechanisms are fine-tuned to differentiate these two neighboring cell populations and drive two distinct modes of concerted cell migrations.
+To investigate the mechanisms that direct these migrations, they use are variety of techniques to examine genetically manipulated follicle cells, including time-lapse micro-imaging of cultured egg chambers.
+Their goal is to understand how cell-cell communication mechanisms are fine-tuned to differentiate these two neighboring cell populations and drive two distinct modes of concerted cell migrations.

 Additional Information